 In our simulations, we used the Kob-Andersen binary model system of particles \cite{1995KobAndersen01,1995KobAndersen02}.
 This system consists of $80\%$ of larger $A$ particles and $20\%$ of smaller $B$ particles.
 The masses, $m$, of all particles are the same.
-The particles interact via the pair potentials.
-These are the modified Lennard-Jones potentials \cite{stoddard1973numerical,1998SastryPEL,2002KApressureBagchi,2013motifsMalinsTanaka}.
-The modifications guarantee that the interactions between the pairs of particles of types $a$ and $b$ become zero at $2.5\sigma_{ab}$ \cite{stoddard1973numerical}.
+The particles interact via the modified Lennard-Jones potentials \cite{stoddard1973numerical,1998SastryPEL,2002KApressureBagchi,2013motifsMalinsTanaka}.
+The modifications guarantee that the interactions between the particles of types $a$ and $b$ become zero at $2.5\sigma_{ab}$ \cite{stoddard1973numerical}.
 The continuities of the derivatives of the potentials (the forces) at $2.5\sigma_{ab}$ are also guaranteed.
 The precise forms of the potentials are given by \cite{stoddard1973numerical,2002KApressureBagchi}:

 where